moixllik/v-mongo/src/README.md

 ### Windows

-It is necessary to specify the path to the [DLLs](https://github.com/moixllik/v-mongo/tree/main/thirdparty/win64/bin) (`bson-1.0` and `mongoc-1.0`) or have them in the same folder as the executable.
-Also the compiler [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/es/visual-cpp-build-tools/).
+It is necessary to specify the path to the [DLLs](https://github.com/moixllik/v-mongo/tree/main/thirdparty/win64/bin) (`bson-1.0` and `mongoc-1.0`) or have them in the same folder as the executable, also install [Microsoft Visual C++ Redistributable](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist).